-Violent crime is almost non-existent in the three communities.
-According to statistics compiled by the FBI there were only ten violent crimes committed in Twinsburg in 2012 (the latest stat compiled).
-This makes the tragic and senseless events of July 13, 2008 all the more startling and harrowing.
+Violent crime is almost nonexistent in the three communities.
+According to statistics compiled by the FBI there were only ten violent crimes committed in Twinsburg in 2012 (the latest statistic compiled).
+This makes the tragic and senseless events of July 13, 2008, all the more startling and harrowing.

-Around 2 a.m. on that fateful day, Officer Joshua T. Miktarian, a Twinsburg Police Officer of eleven years, pulled over motorist Ashford Thompson, who was playing music at a deafening decibel and possibly driving under the influence.
-The incident transpired right in front of the home at 2454 Glenwood Drive, near Route 91.
-What must have initially seemed a relatively routine traffic stop soon turned serious and deadly: merely minutes after Officer Miktarian radioed for backup; he was shot several times in the head by Thompson.
-Mikitarian’s beloved canine compadre, Bagio watched hopelessly, locked in the patrol car and unable to intervene in the absurd altercation.
-Less than an hour later he was pronounced dead at MetroHealth Medical Center.
+Around two a.m. on that fateful day, Officer Joshua T. Miktarian, a Twinsburg police officer of eleven years, pulled over motorist Ashford Thompson, who was playing music at a deafening decibel level and possibly driving under the influence.
+The incident transpired right in front of a home at 2454 Glenwood Drive, near Route 91.
+What must have initially seemed like a relatively routine traffic stop soon turned serious and deadly: mere minutes after Officer Miktarian radioed for backup, he was shot several times in the head by Thompson.
+Miktarian’s beloved canine compadre Bagio watched helpelessly, locked in the patrol car and unable to intervene in the absurd altercation.
+Less than an hour later Miktarian was pronounced dead at MetroHealth Medical Center.

-Police Chief Chris Noga has referred to the slaying of Officer Miktarian as “the darkest day of my career” (Chris Noga, oral history interview).
+Police Chief Chris Noga has referred to the slaying of Officer Miktarian as “the darkest day of my career.”
 Noga and Miktarian had started in the department within a week of each other and were close friends.
-Seeing a fellow officer slain is never easy, much less someone you’ve worked side-by-side with on the Twinsburg police force for eleven years.
+Seeing a fellow officer slain is never easy, much less someone you’ve worked side by side with for eleven years.

-According to Katherine Procop, mayor at the time of the murder: “It was absolutely devastating to the police force, and to our community.
+According to Katherine Procop, mayor at the time of the murder: “It was absolutely devastating to the police force, and community.
 There is truly not a day that goes by I don’t think about Josh.”
 Such was the effect that Josh had during his too-brief tenure on this Earth.
-Possessed with a mischievous grin, infectious sense of humor, and a magnetic personality, the devoted husband and father was beloved by his fellow police officers and the community as a whole.
-“Josh was one of the few young persons who really respected that used to really respect the older guys…like myself” (Retired police officer Joe Jasany).
+Sporting a mischievous grin, infectious sense of humor, and magnetic personality, the devoted husband and father was beloved by his fellow police officers and the community as a whole.
+“Josh was one of the few young persons who used to really respect the older guys . . . like myself,” said retired police officer Joe Jasany.

-His interests and activities varied, illustrated by his ownership of a Gionini’s Pizza restaurant and his dual duties as guitarist and songwriter for heavy metal band, Barium.
-He is survived by his wife Holly and their daughter Thea (only three months old at the time of the murder).
+His interests and activities were varied, as illustrated by his ownership of a Gionino’s Pizza restaurant and his dual duties as guitarist and songwriter for the heavy metal band Barium.
+He is survived by his wife Holly and their daughter Thea, only three months old at the time of the murder.